 UCSD Pascal I am the owner of a CoCo 2 computer and have recently begun to study Pascal as implemented on the Apple computers we have at school.
 This has become a hassle.
-I recall seeing in your magazine some years ago an advertisement for a Pascal compiler for the CoCo 2.
-Do you have any information on software houses that would carry an implementation of UCSD Pascal that I could use on a 64K ČoCo 2?
+I recall seeing in your magazine some years ago an advertisement for a Pascal compiler for the software houses that would carry an implementation of UCSD Pascal that I could use on a 64K CoCo 2?